jontoye/seatgeek-clone/README.md

 The purpose of this project was to practice building a frontend application using React.

-All the data comes from seat geek's API with the following endpoint: [https://api.seatgeek.com/2](https://api.seatgeek.com/2)
+All the data comes from seat geek's API found here: [https://platform.seatgeek.com/](https://platform.seatgeek.com/)